looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

 For the material's side, there are three constants available: `THREE.FrontSide` (the default), `THREE.BackSide`, and `THREE.DoubleSide`, which we are using here.
 Try setting the value of side for the ring to each of these in turn and see what happens.

 The reason we need to set this here is that the ring is _flat_ - that is, it's made up of just a single plane of polygons, and polygons by default can only be seen from one side, which makes rendering them faster.
 For most 3D objects this is fine since you can't see inside them.
 But if you were to place the camera inside the cube right now, it would be invisible unless you set it's `material.side` to `THREE.BackSide` or `THREE.DoubleSide`.

-Hmm... this scene is reminding me of being on the London Underground a bit too much, time to add some more shapes!
+### Adding more meshes

-### Adding more meshes and moving them around
+Let's add some more shapes!

 Up to now, we've been creating objects by making one geometry, one material and one mesh for each.
-But what if we want to create several shiny spheres?
-Our current approach seems kind of inefficient, and as we'll see, we can reuse geometries and materials in multiple meshes.
+But what if we want to create several shiny blue spheres?
+Our current approach seems kind of inefficient, and as we'll see, we can reuse geometries and materials in multiple meshes, and indeed there are lots of ways we can reuse or clone geometries, materials and meshes.

 Create a new geometry and a new material under the ring.
 I'm going to use an [OctahedronBufferGeometry](https://threejs.org/docs/#api/geometries/OctahedronBufferGeometry), and a blue material: